-Booker T. Washington was born in Franklin County near Smith Mountain Lake in 1856 and lived as a slave on James Burrough's plantation until the age of 9, when he was freed by the Emancipation Proclamation.
+Booker T. Washington was born in Franklin County near Smith Mountain Lake in 1856 and lived as an enslaved person on James Burrough's plantation until the age of 9, when he was freed by the Emancipation Proclamation.

 The Booker T. Washington National Monument stands today on the 207-acre farm where Washington was born and serves as a place where visitors can learn and reflect on his life, as well as this time in American history.
 The monument features historic walking trails, as well as farm and garden areas with exhibits showcasing farm operations.

 It's open daily from 9am - 5pm and admission is free.

 The Harrison Museum of African American Culture is one of multiple museums located in Center in the Square in Downtown Roanoke.